New York Cannabis License

 Each applicant must submit to the Cannabis Control Board documentation of the racial, ethnic, and gender diversity of the applicant’s employees and owners before a license is renewed.

 The board has to provide an application for renewal of a license issued under this article not less than ninety days before the expiration of the current license.

 The board may only issue a renewal license upon receipt of the prescribed renewal application and renewal fee from a licensee if, in addition to the criteria in this section, the licensee’s license is not under suspension and has not been revoked.

 Each applicant must maintain a labor peace agreement with a bonafide labor organization that is actively engaged in representing or attempting to represent the applicant’s employees and the maintenance of such a labor peace agreement shall be an ongoing material condition of licensure.

-- A unique license number issued by the board to the licensee; and
+- A unique license number is issued by the board to the licensee

-Upon application of a licensee to the board, a license may be amended to allow the licensee to relocate within the state, to add or delete licensed activities or facilities, or to amend the ownership or organizational structure of the entity that is the licensee.
+Upon application of a license to the board, a license may be amended to allow the license holder to relocate within the state, to add or delete licensed activities or facilities, or amend the ownership or organizational structure of the entity that is the licensee.
 The board will establish a fee for such amendments.

-A license will become void by a change in ownership, substantial corporate change or location without prior written approval of the board.
+A license will become void by a change in ownership, substantial corporate change, or location without the prior written approval of the board.
 The board may promulgate regulations allowing for certain types of changes in ownership without the need for prior written approval.
+“Substantial corporate change” means:

 - For a corporation, a change of eighty percent or more of the officers and/or directors, or a transfer of eighty percent or more of stock of such corporation, or an existing stockholder obtaining eighty percent or more of the stock of such corporation; or